A Cost Comparison of Payment Methods in Australia

 For customer-facing offline bricks and mortar businesses, accepting payment might involve taking cash, as well as all the major cards and digital wallets plus a Buy Now Pay Later option.
 Meanwhile, you pay suppliers with your points-earning business cards, and use direct debits or bank transfers for everyone else.

-For online shopping and digital businesses, credit cards are still the preferred method of payment for almost half of global shoppers.
 In some markets, digital wallet apps and mobile currencies might overtake credit and debit card transactions by the end of this year.
+(Reuters)

 Take a look at the cost of accepting payments across many payment types: cards, cash, bank transfer, digital wallets, and Buy Now Pay Later schemes.